 In this episode, Frank King addresses the authority of the name of Jesus when we pray to the Father, and we believe in the authority of Jesus’ name.
 According to Philippians 2:9, God has highly exalted the name of Jesus and given Him a name above every other name.

 The names of some people in this world carry great authority.
-For instance, the CEO of a large, powerful company; or the President of the United States, etc. When these individuals sign a document, their names command respect.
-But no matter how great a name a person may have in this world, it pales in comparison to the name of Jesus.
+For instance, the CEO of a large, powerful company; or the President of the United States, etc. When these individuals sign a document, their name commands respect.
+But no matter how great a person's name may be in this world, it pales in comparison to the name of Jesus.
 Every other name is subject to His.

 Near the end of Jesus’ time on earth, He instructed His disciples on how to pray going forward.
 He said, “And in that day ye shall ask me nothing.
 Verily, verily, I say unto you, whatsoever ye shall ask the Father in my name, he will give it you” (John 16:23, KJV).